 Let's listen.

-Uh a large gathering of students that have already cleared, family members, heavy law enforcement presence as well.
+To the public, you can see across the street, that's going to be to the west, a large gathering of students that have already cleared, family members, heavy law enforcement presence as well.

 All right, Brandon Bayer, thanks so much for that.

-Uh we'll check back with you in a few minutes.
+We'll check back with you in a few minutes.

-All right, let me uh step in here.
+Let me step in here.

-Did you see the video I just sent you.
+Did you see the video I just sent you?

-I uh hope we can call in.
+A friend of mine, I hope he can call in.

-So a friend of mine has he lives in the area, and he has friends of his that have kids that go to the school.
+So a friend of mine has, he lives in the area, and he has friends of his that have kids that go to the school.

 And he just sent me a horrific video from inside here where somebody is laying on the ground, literally in a puddle of blood.